 Day 1: Arrival in Zadar

-Arrival in Zadar and check-in the accommodation.
+Arrival in Zadar and check-in in the accommodation.
 Sightseeing Zadar old town for 2 hours with an assistant that will take you to different locations where you will put on Virtual Reality glasses in order to experience never seen moments of Zadar’s history.
-Afterwards free time for exploring the city on your own.
-In the evening dinner in a restaurant where you will enjoy delicious Dalmatian meals prepared with fresh and authentic products.
+Afterwards you will have free time for exploring the city on your own.
+In the evening attend dinner in a traditional restaurant where you will taste delicious Dalmatian meals prepared with fresh local products.

 Accommodation: hotel 4*